FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    3.0 pixels) to ensure matching by the automated algorithms.

-   Additionally, because of the spectral-direction flexure of the DeVeny camera, **do not attempt** to combine comparison arc frames from different telescope positions.
+   Additionally, because of the spectral-direction flexure of the DeVeny camera, **do not attempt** to combine comparison arc frames from **different telescope positions**.
 The shift in line positions between positions will create a hot-mess calibration frame and the wavelength calibration will fail.
 PypeIt's flexure-correction algorithm (see :ref:`deveny_flexure`) uses night-sky lines to adjust the wavelength calibration for individual